pponnuvel/ceph-tools/questions.rst

 - What's scrubbing?
 How often does it happen?
 How do you change the interval?

 - Writes to RBD is slow.
 What causes it?
 How do you benchmark (``rbd bench`` vs. ``dd``)?

+- Utility of admin sockets or how can they be used for retrieving information?